 Fleer sold Mr. Bones candy well into the 90s before discontinuing the item.
 A few knockoffs have appeared over the years, but none with the same level of detail as the original, which is fondly remembered by millions of kids who, for once, were allowed to play with their food, in a cannibalistic sort of way.

 Were you the proud owner of a Mr. Bones?
 What did you use the plastic container for afterwards?
-We’d love to hear all of your recollections of this memorable candy from yesteryear in our comments section below.
+Let’s hear all of your recollections of this memorable candy from yesteryear in the comments section below.